TheRetardedFish/test-01/README.md

 3. Adrian chose a catfish over Traven who hosted the bot for everyone.
 4. Dini doesn't care about telling the truth.
 5. Traven stole the code for an 8Ball function.

+If you have any questions, comments, or anything.... send a friend request to Traven#3020 or join his personal server (https://discord.gg/w8dTUeH).
+The majority of the staff members there can confirm everything here to be true.